Updating the Extraction Schema using CLI

-In the high-level overview of configuring the captured fields, we have learned that in order to non-trivially modify the sidebar (and what information is exported from the platform), we need to modify the extraction schema.
-The schema object specifies the set of datapoints that are extracted from a document, organized in sections.
-One queue has always just one schema associated with it.
+In this article about configuring the captured fields, we have learned that to non-trivially modify the sidebar (and what information is exported from the platform), we need to alter the extraction schema.
+The schema object specifies the set of data points that are extracted from a document, organized in sections.
+One queue always has just one schema associated with it.

 The best way to manage a queue schema is the in-app extraction schema editor.

-However, sometimes it may be useful to use the API to edit the schema – in particular when automating schema changes, or when managing the schema as an Excel spreadsheet.
-Then, it is time to use the elisctl command line tool.
+However, sometimes it may be helpful to use the API to edit the schema – particularly when automating schema changes or managing the schema as an Excel spreadsheet.
+Then, it is time to use the rossum command line tool.

 In this case, the schema id is 46697.

 rossum schema get 46697 --format xlsx -O mySchema.xlsx

 Modify the Excel file as needed - for example, update the field labels, change which fields are required, or add a new custom field.
 Depending on your preferences, you may find it easier to work with a JSON file rather than an Excel spreadsheet.
 Replace the filename extension xlsx with json when executing the Rossum commands.

 Finally, upload the schema back to the queue:

 After a successful update, the new schema will be applied to all the documents in your queue.